koto-lang/koto/docs/language/packed_numbers.md

 # Packed Numbers

-Koto includes two types, `Num2` and `Num4` which combine multiple numbers in a single value.
+Koto includes two types that combine several numbers into a single value; `Num2` and `Num4`.

-Element-wise arithmetic operations between Num2s and Num4s are available, while operations with a Number apply the operation to each element.
+Element-wise arithmetic operations between `Num2`s and `Num4`s are available, while operations with a `Number` apply the operation to each element.

 ## Num2